Geometry-of-numbers methods in the cusp: Reduction theory for the action of on

-A fundamental domain $\mc{F}$ is said to be \emph{box-shaped at infinity} if it can be sandwiched as $\mc{S}_1 \subset \mc{F} \subset \mc{S}_2$, where $\mc{S}_1 \subset \mc{S}_2$ are nested generalized Siegel sets\footnote{See~\cite[\S4.7, p.~224]{MR1278263} for the definition of generalized Siegel set.} satisfying the following conditions. \begin{itemize}[leftmargin=18pt] \item[{\rm (a)}] There exists an open subset $\mc{U}_1 \subset \mathfrak{S}_1$ of full measure such that every $\on{O}_\AA(\Z)$-orbit on $\on{O}_\AA(\R)$ meets $\mc{U}_1$ at most once; \item[{\rm (b)}] Every $\on{O}_\AA(\Z)$-orbit on $\on{O}_\AA(\R)$ meets $\mc{S}_2$ at least once; and \item[{\rm (c)}] The set $\mc{S}_2 \smallsetminus \mc{S}_1$ is empty ``sufficiently high in the cusp,'' in the sense that, for some $c > 0$, the set $T_c \defeq \{s = (s_1, \dots, s_{\lfloor \frac{n}{2}\rfloor}) \in T : \text{$s_i > c$ for all $i$}\}$ has the property that $\mc{S}_1 \cap NT_cK = \mc{S}_2 \cap NT_cK$. \end{itemize} Because they are defined by simple equations in the cusp, box-shaped fundamental domains are particularly amenable to explicit computations.
+A fundamental domain $\mc{F}$ is said to be \emph{box-shaped at infinity} if it can be sandwiched as $\mc{S}_1 \subset \mc{F} \subset \mc{S}_2$, where $\mc{S}_1 \subset \mc{S}_2$ are nested generalized Siegel sets\footnote{Here, a fundamental domain $\mc{F} \subset \on{O}_{\AA}(\R)$ is defined to be a measurable subset such that there exists a subset $\mc{M} \subset \on{O}_{\AA}(\R)$ of full measure with the property that every $g \in \mc{M}$ is $\on{O}_{\AA}(\Z)$-equivalent to a unique element of $\mc{F}$.
+By a generalized Siegel set, we mean a finite union of Siegel sets.} satisfying the following conditions. \begin{itemize}[leftmargin=18pt] \item[{\rm (a)}] There exists an open subset $\mc{U}_1 \subset \mathfrak{S}_1$ of full measure such that every $\on{O}_\AA(\Z)$-orbit on $\on{O}_\AA(\R)$ meets $\mc{U}_1$ at most once; \item[{\rm (b)}] Every $\on{O}_\AA(\Z)$-orbit on $\on{O}_\AA(\R)$ meets $\mc{S}_2$ at least once; and \item[{\rm (c)}] The set $\mc{S}_2 \smallsetminus \mc{S}_1$ is empty ``sufficiently high in the cusp,'' in the sense that, for some $c > 0$, the set $T_c \defeq \{s = (s_1, \dots, s_{\lfloor \frac{n}{2}\rfloor}) \in T : \text{$s_i > c$ for all $i$}\}$ has the property that $\mc{S}_1 \cap NT_cK = \mc{S}_2 \cap NT_cK$. \end{itemize} Because they are defined by simple equations in the cusp, box-shaped fundamental domains are particularly amenable to explicit computations.
 For instance, we use the box-shaped property to evaluate a certain integral that arises in the proof of Theorem~\ref{thm-maincount2} (see~\eqref{eq-switch}).
 As another example of the utility of box-shaped fundamental domains, see~\cite{MR934172,MR1227503}, where Grenier proves the analogue of Theorem~\ref{thm-boxfunddomain} for the group $\on{SL}_n$ and remarks that his result could be used to compute certain integrals of Eisenstein series that arise when generalizing Selberg's trace formula to the group $\on{SL}_n(\Z)$.
-Grenier's work has had a number of applications in the literature (see, e.g.,~\cite{MR866106,MR2221138,MR2048520}), and as explained in \S\ref{sec-fundgg'} (to follow), it plays a central role in our proof of Theorem~\ref{thm-boxfunddomain}.
+Grenier's work has had a number of applications in the literature (see, e.g.,~\cite{MR866106,MR2221138,MR2048520}), and as explained in Section~\ref{sec-fundgg'} (to follow), it plays a central role in our proof of Theorem~\ref{thm-boxfunddomain}.